Criticism of Franklin D. Roosevelt: Anti-Semitism

-Failure to do enough for the Jews of Europe
+Accusations of insufficient assistance to victims of the Holocaust

-Beginning in the 1940s, Roosevelt was charged with not acting decisively enough to prevent or stop the Holocaust.
+Beginning in the 1940s, Roosevelt was accused by critics of not acting decisively enough to prevent the Holocaust.
 Critics cite instances such as the 1939 episode in which 936 Jewish refugees on the MS St. Louis were denied asylum and not allowed into the United States because of strict laws passed by Congress.

-Historian David Wyman and others argue that the Roosevelt administration knew that the Nazis were systematically killing Jews, but nevertheless followed a policy of not rescuing them.
-According to Wyman, Roosevelt's record on Jewish refugees and their rescue is very poor and one of the worst failures of his presidency.
-He has been criticized for failing to issue public statements or address the issue of European Jews in any of his 998 press conferences.
+Historian David Wyman claimed that the Roosevelt administration knew that the Nazis were systematically killing Jews and other minorities, but it adhered to a policy that prevented it from rescuing them.
+According to Wyman, Roosevelt's record on Holocaust refugees and their rescue is very poor and one of the worst failures of his presidency.

-Defenders of Roosevelt, such as Robert N. Rosen, argue that Roosevelt made numerous attempts to allow Jewish refugees to enter the United States and that at weaker periods of his presidency he simply did not have the political capital to wage these battles.
+Defenders of Roosevelt, such as Robert N. Rosen, noted that Roosevelt made numerous attempts to allow Holocaust refugees to enter the United States, and they argue that during periods when his presidency was weak, he simply did not have the political capital that would have enabled him to wage those battles.
 Rosen argues that the mood in the country favored the strong desire to remain neutral regarding European affairs and distrust of anything that smacked of internationalism.
-On one point, Wyman and Rosen agree: that there were bitter divisions within the American Jewish community regarding whether to actively lobby for the rescue of their European counterparts from Nazi persecution, and that as a consequence, Roosevelt had limited political capital to initiate such an effort.
+On one point, Wyman and Rosen agree that there were bitter divisions within numerous minority communities in America on actively lobbying for the rescue of their European counterparts from Nazi persecution, which gave Roosevelt limited political capital to initiate such an effort.

-After the Allied conquest of North Africa in 1942, Roosevelt chose to retain the anti-Jewish Vichy French leadership in power there, with some Jews remaining held in concentration camps, and discriminatory laws against Jews remaining in effect.
-In private, Roosevelt argued that Jews did not need the right to vote since no elections were expected to be held soon, and that Jewish participation in the professions should be limited via a quota system.
-Only after an outcry from Jewish organizations in the US did Roosevelt change his policy regarding North African Jews, with anti-Jewish laws remaining in effect for 10 months after the US conquest.
+Medoff claim that after the Allied conquest of North Africa in 1942, Roosevelt chose to retain the antisemitic Vichy French leadership, which was in power there, with Jews and many other victims remaining held in concentration camps, and discriminatory laws against minorities remained in effect.
+Medoff claimed that in private, Roosevelt stated that Jews and other minorities did not need the right to vote because no elections were expected to be held soon.
+According to Medoff, it was only after an outcry was made by Jewish organizations in the US that Roosevelt acted to help North African Jews, with anti-Jewish laws remaining in effect for 10 months after the US conquest.